 The DIAL-A-BAT covers the entire city of Brockton, as well as limited service to the Towns of Abington, Avon, Bridgewater, Easton, East Bridgewater, Hanson, Rockland, Stoughton, West Bridgewater, and Whitman.
-There continues to be a need for public transit beyond the current service area, specifically in regards to DIAL-A-BAT service.
+There continues to be a need for public transit beyond the current service area, specifically in regards to DIAL-A-BAT service beyond BAT's ADA corridor.
 BAT continuously looks for ways it can increase service to underserved populations, through extended hours of operation, and development of new routes while continuing running service that is financially responsible.
-Capital purchases, including technology, and partnerships with ride-hailing services can help increase BAT's ability to be efficient with resources and provide better transportation service as well.
-Communities, where there are residents looking for the establishment of public transit service or see an expansion of service, can join the Authority, and pay the assessment to receive BAT service and those looking for more service might want to consider increasing their service assessment.
+Capital purchases, including technology, and partnerships with ridehailing services could increase BAT's efficient use of resources while improving transportation service to the area.
+Communities looking for the establishment of public transit service or would like an expansion of existing service, can join the Authority.
+An assessment is required for communities within BAT's service area and is based on services provided.

-Additional gaps in service identified in reports such as the Potential Impacts of Ride-Hailing on the Brockton Area Transit Authority, including the Avon Industrial Park and a cluster of businesses in Rockland along Route 3, which has transit service potential via an extension of the Rockland Flex Route for workforce transportation purposes.
-Besides gaps in service to specific destinations, service needs mentioned in the report were for expanded service hours and expansion of Dial-A-BAT service.
+Additional gaps in service were identified in reports such as the Potential Impacts of Ride-Hailing on the Brockton Area Transit Authority.
+The study offered several recommendations to enhance regional workforce transportation access including service to the Avon Industrial Park and a cluster of businesses in Rockland along Route 3.
+BAT's recently implemented micro transit service provides service to the entire Town of Rockland including the identified area along Route 3.
+The report also identified a need for expanded service hours and expansion of DIAL-A-BAT service.

 A report released by the Commonwealth, A Vision for the Future of Massachusetts' Regional Transit Authorities, calls for some improvements to be implemented, policy developments or changes, and other recommendations to enhance the user experience of those utilizing RTAs like BAT.
 One such recommendation is that RTAs like BAT should seek to improve coordination between partner transit agencies that share the same operating area to provide a seamless transit riding experience.
-Additionally, the document suggests the RTAs to look towards solutions such as bicycle share, bicycle transportation infrastructure, the use of paratransit vehicles, and working with Ride Hail App services to address the last mile gap some transit user's experience.
+Additionally, the document suggests the RTAs to look towards solutions such as bicycle share, bicycle transportation infrastructure, the use of paratransit vehicles, and addressing last mile service gaps experienced by some transit users by providing more flexible transportation options, such as working with Ride Hail App services to address the last mile gap some transit user's experience.